Rice Purity Test

 Scores 98-100: Super Pure

 You might have held hands or kissed someone romantically, but that’s about it.
 Very few life experiences so far.
-Only about 2% of test-takers score this high.
+Only 2% Rice Purity Test-takers start their freshman year in this range.

 Scores 91-97: Pretty Innocent